 Students that are tardy to school for any reason, must report directly to the main office and a tardy slip will be issued to the student.
-The homeroom teacher will keep track of tardies to school and assign detentions or discipline reports as outlined in the ATTENDANCE Section of the district handbook.
-Punishments will follow the rules of the attendance policy.
-Tardies for attendance will start over each nine weeks with each student receiving two free tardies each nine weeks before counting for the attendance officer.
 Tardies for semester test exemption purposes will not start over each nine weeks as attendance and tardies are cumulative for the semester.
 Tardies to each class will be handled by the individual classroom teachers.